You Built a Proposal Tool in a Weekend With AI. Here's What It Didn't Tell You.

 - Where do the keys and passwords live, and how fast would we know if one leaked?

-- Does our insurance cover us for holding this customer data — and can we answer a SOC 2 questionnaire?
+- Does our insurance cover this use of customer data — and can we answer a customer's security questionnaire with evidence?

 - What's this costing in the time we're not spending on our real jobs?